 - Are you expecting margins to improve in 2018?

 - Do you plan to hire additional employees?

 - Will you have any large capital expenditures in the near future?

 These questions (and many others) are typical of investors, financial institutions, and potential strategic partners and financial buyers.
-Every business, regardless of their size, should have these answers so they can plan accordingly.
+Every business, regardless of their size, should have these answers so they can plan the annual budget accordingly.